bloomreach/brxm/spa-sdk/packages/spa-sdk/README.md

 Method | Description
 --- | ---
 <code>getComponent(...componentNames): Component &vert; undefined</code> | Gets a component in the page (e.g. `getComponent('main', 'right')`).
 If `componentNames` is omitted, then the page root component will be returned.
-<code>getContent(reference: Reference &vert; string): Content &vert; undefined</code> | Gets a content item used on the page.
+<code>getContent<T>(reference: Reference &vert; string): Content &vert; T &vert; undefined</code> | Gets a content item used on the page.
 `getMeta(meta): MetaCollection` | Generates a meta-data collection from the provided `meta` model.
 <code>getTitle(): string &vert; undefined</code> | Gets the title of the page, or `undefined` if not configured.
-`getUrl(link?: Link): string` | Generates a URL for a link object.<br> - If the link object type is internal, then it will prepend `spaBaseUrl`.
+`getUrl(link?: Link): string` | Generates a URL for a link object.<br> - If the link object type is internal, then it will prepend `spaBaseUrl` or `baseUrl`.
 In case when the link starts with the same path as in `cmsBaseUrl`, this part will be removed.<br> - If the link parameter is omitted, then the link to the current page will be returned.<br> - In other cases, the link will be returned as-is.
-`getUrl(path: string): string` | Generates an SPA URL for the path.<br> - If it is a relative path, then it will prepend `spaBaseUrl`.<br> - If it is an absolute path, then the behavior will be similar to internal link generation.
+`getUrl(path: string): string` | Generates an SPA URL for the path.<br> - If it is a relative path and `cmsBaseUrl` is present, then it will prepend `spaBaseUrl`.<br> - If it is an absolute path and `cmsBaseUrl` is present, then the behavior will be similar to internal link generation.<br> - If it is a relative path and `endpoint` is present, then it will resolve this link relative to the current page URL.<br> - If it is an absolute path and `endpoint` is present, then it will resolve this link relative to the `baseUrl` option.
+<code> getVersion(): string &vert; undefined</code> | Returns the Page Model version.
 <code>getVisitor(): Visitor &vert; undefined</code> | Gets the current visitor information, or undefined if the [Relevance Module](https://documentation.bloomreach.com/library/enterprise/enterprise-features/targeting/targeting.html) is not enabled.
 The `Visitor` object consists of the following properties:<br> - `id: string` - the current visitor identifier;<br> - `header: string` - an HTTP-header using to pass the visitor identifier to the Page Model API.
 <code>getVisit(): Visit &vert; undefined</code> | Gets the current visit information, or undefined if the [Relevance Module](https://documentation.bloomreach.com/library/enterprise/enterprise-features/targeting/targeting.html) is not enabled.
 The `Visit` object consists of the following properties:<br> - `id: string` - the current visit identifier;<br> - `new: boolean` - a flag showing that this is a new visit.
 `isPreview(): boolean` | Returns whether the page is in the preview mode.